Iris Easy Flip Review, a Hands-On Test

 Our Verdict

-So, overall, the Iris Easy Flip is incredibly affordable, costing a one-time $59 payment.
-Plans with consumer cellular are also budget-friendly, starting at $20 per month for unlimited talk, text, and 1GB of data.
-And let’s be real, you won’t be using much data with this phone.
+The Iris Easy Flip is incredibly affordable, costing a one-time $59 payment.
+Plans with Consumer Cellular are also budget-friendly, starting at $20 per month for 1GB of data and unlimited talk and text.
+And let’s be real: You won’t be using much data with this phone.

 The design is also incredibly simple.
-If you’ve ever used a flip phone, then this one will be familiar.
+If you’ve ever used a flip phone, this one will be familiar.
 I also appreciate the battery life on this thing.
-It gave us six hours of talk time and nearly two weeks on standby.
+It gave us seven hours of talk time and nearly two weeks on standby.

 In terms of the negatives, we have the Iris Easy Flip’s camera.
 Its photos cannot compare to those of even the most affordable smartphones.
-But, more importantly, I really wish there were voice-to-text capabilities here.
+But, more importantly, I wish there were voice-to-text capabilities.
 I can overlook app functionality — after all, who’s online shopping or browsing Facebook from a flip phone?
-However, I really wish there was some way to dictate text or utilize a voice assistant.
-This makes flip phones so much easier to use.
+I really wish there was some way to dictate text or use a voice assistant though.
+It makes flip phones so much easier to use.

-If you want a flip phone with this type of functionality, I’d recommend the Iris Flip.
-But, if you only need a phone for talking, the occasional text, and the occasional grainy photo, the Iris Easy Flip is an affordable option.
+If you want a flip phone with that functionality, I’d recommend the Jitterbug Flip2.
+But if you only need a phone for talking and the occasional text or grainy photo, the Iris Easy Flip is affordable.

 Frequently Asked Questions